NotAdson/Boredom-killer/README.md

 ### Prerequisites
 You need to have the following softwares installed:
-- **NPM:** it's a package manager for javascript.
+- **NPM:** It's a package manager for javascript.
 Manages code dependencies for your project.
-- **Nodejs:** javaScript runtime for server-side development.
+- **Nodejs:** JavaScript runtime for server-side development.

 ### Installing
 Here's a breakdown of how you can install the project in your computer: